-- The Public setting allows anyone on NHSmail to join the team and any content loaded into that team, for example any files / documents, will be searchable and viewable in SharePoint by anyone on the NHSmail platform – this is not just restricted to your organisation
+- The Public setting allows anyone on the NHSmail tenant to view any content within the selected team/site.
+Any files / documents, will be searchable and viewable across the NHSmail platform – this is not just restricted to your organisation

 Checking settings and your responsibility

-Teams are created by Local Administrators with a default permission of private.
+Teams are created by Local Administrators (LAs) with a default permission of private.
 This means only the owners, members and guests given permission to use that Teams site can access it.
-Both the Local Administrator (LA) and owner of a Team can change the privacy setting from private to public which gives access to all 1.6 million NHSmail users which includes the ability to view/edit any files placed in that Team.
+Both the LA and owner of a Team can change the privacy setting from private to public which gives access to all NHSmail users which includes the ability to view/edit any files placed in that Team.

-Some other Microsoft components also have a ‘Public’ setting.
-When set to public this will share to all 1.6 million NHSmail users who can then view and edit the content.
-It is very unlikely that you will ever want to share anything as ‘Public’.
-You should never allow personal data of patients, staff, or others to be made available through using the “Public” setting.
-If there is any potential risk, you should not share anything as “Public”.
+Other Microsoft components also have a public setting.
+When set to public this will share to all NHSmail users who can then view and edit the content.
+It is very unlikely that you will ever want to share anything as public.
+You should never allow personal data of patients, staff, or others to be made available through using the public setting.
+If there is any potential risk, you should not share anything as public.